 Considering the use of PRAS in the home or similar premises with a limited coverage range, could a similar isolated operation feature be acceptable under specific conditions?
 For example, a PRAS that temporarily loses its connection with the 5GC for a given period.

+Could this be applicable when the PRAS is serving UEs under its coverage using unlicensed spectrum?

 Considerations

 From a user perspective, based on experience using other local networks, the user would expect local communications to remain unaffected by the loss of connectivity to the 5GC.
 On the other hand, with licensed spectrum, operators need to retain control on how the spectrum is used.